 Example Two (room temperature proof)

 Because this dough tends to be slow, especially in winter, room temperature proof has proven more risky for me, especially when attempting to coordinate with dinner.
-But it is an option nevertheless!
+But it is an option.
+Here’s what to do:

 - The evening before baking, mix the dough.
 Start bulk fermentation at room temperature then move the dough to the fridge to ferment overnight before bedtime (double up on covering the rolls with moist tea towels so they don’t dry out).
-Pull the dough early the next morning to fishing bulk fermentation at room temperature or until the dough doubles in size.
-I’ve not timed this but my dough takes most of the day, about 8-10 hours to double when using this method.
+Pull the dough early the next morning to fishing bulk fermentation at room temperature or until the dough doubles in size, about 8-10 hours.

 - Divide and shape the dough early in the evening.